speed7861/RehabV2/README.md

  ASN - ASN LOOKUP
  WHOIS - Domain WHOIS Lookup

  If you choose to utilise commands that require no defualt libraies the program should prompt you to install them if not you will have to install them manually.
-But youare are required to have python 3 install to run the program
+But youare are required to have python 3 installed to run the program.
+This program was built for open source use.